davidroyer/dkroyer/DevNotes.md

   `sitemap.xml`.
 Because of this, I can't imagine this is a good thing so it seems like it's best to get pages lowercased.

+### Fetch

+- Need to set `fetchOnServer` to false inside the component.
+  Without this Nuxt will make the API call when generating the site.
+  Also, by using `<nuxt keep-alive />` this will cache the page and its data so it doesn't make the API call multiple times if a user navigates to another page and then back to the page with the API call.

 ### SEO & Meta

 - I have a built a very simple but elegant solution.
 It's the `seo-handler.js`